7 Tools to Boost Your Hotel Sales

 So, you have tools for prospecting, communicating, support, and feedback to understand your customers better.
 But the data is fragmented across all these tools that do not talk to each other.
 This makes it challenging to leverage insightful inputs about your guests.

-A tool like a Customer Relationship Management (CRM) software, such as Freshworks CRM, not only stores customer data but also integrates and brings all the information in one place.
+A tool like a Customer Relationship Management (CRM) software, such as Freshsales, not only stores customer data but also integrates and brings all the information in one place.
 This means no more fragmented information across several systems and, instead, you get a 360-degree view of the customer in one place.

 A CRM software for hotel sales should have the capability to: